Skip navigation

 They can be used just before exercising to help prevent asthma symptoms caused by exercise.
 They work by relaxing the muscles of your airways, and this lets you breathe better during an attack.

 Tell your provider if you are using quick-relief medicines twice a week or more to control your asthma symptoms.
-Your asthma may not be under control, and your provider may need to change your dose of daily control drugs.
+Your asthma may not be under control, and your provider may need to change your dose of daily control medicines.

 Some quick-relief asthma medicines include: